-Your friend thinks you are great for this new job that just came up at her school; however, you are not so sure.
-But, would it really hurt to meet the school principal and spend a couple of hours getting to know the school and what they are looking for?
+Your friend thinks you are great for this new job that just came up at her school; however, you are not sure.
+But would it really hurt to meet the school principal and spend a couple of hours getting to know the school and what they are looking for?

 Pat yourself on the back!

-Applying for teaching jobs and going to interviews (if, at all), only to be rejected time and again, can be emotionally exhausting.
-And if you are already employed, it eats away into precious family time.
+Applying for teaching jobs and going to interviews (if at all) can be emotionally exhausting, only to be rejected time and again.
+And if you are already employed, it eats away precious family time.

-In the hustle of job-hunting, we forget that there are others around us who need our attention – spouse, kids, friends.
+In the hustle of job-hunting, we forget that others around us need our attention – spouse, kids, friends.
 It is easy to take out our frustration on our spouse or, especially, our kids.
-This only alienates them towards us and takes away a vital source of support from us.
-Instead, make a sincere effort to focus on the positive aspects, and spend time with loved ones, secure in the feeling that something out there is waiting for you and that it is just a matter of time before you find it.
+This only alienates them and takes away a vital source of support from us.
+Instead, make a sincere effort to focus on the positive aspects and spend time with loved ones, secure in the feeling that something out there is waiting for you and that it is just a matter of time before you find it.
 Mastering the art of career resilience takes patience and a positive attitude.

 And be grateful for the things that you already have.
 As you wait for that offer, knowing that you have done your best, take a step back and relax.
 That dream teaching job will be yours sooner or later.

 Are you looking to transition into a teaching or any other education role?
-Or are you seeking to make a career change our of education?
+Or are you seeking to make a career change out of education?